 How to look for records of...
-Births, marriages or deaths in the Channel Islands and the Isle of Man
+Births, marriages and deaths in the Channel Islands and the Isle of Man

 How can I view the records covered in this guide?